paulrobertlloyd/paulrobertlloyd-content/articles/2024-05-15-indieweb_principles.markdown

 I spent the second day at IndieWebCamp looking through the current principles and researching how they came about.
 Tantek gave me some background about why and how they evolved.
 I attempted a unilateral rewrite, which is the absolute worst way to design a set of principles, but I wanted to get my head around them and explore some ideas first.

-Thinking through the problem a little more over the last few days, I’m forming the opinion that, by moving the more developer-focused principles into a separate list, the core principles could be reduced to 3 that encapsulate the core and more widely applicable themes of identity, agency and creativity:
+Thinking through the problem a little more over the last few days, I’m forming the opinion that, by moving the more developer-focused principles into a separate list, the core principles could be reduced to 3 that encapsulate the more widely applicable themes of identity, agency and creativity:

 1. **🥸 Own your identity**
    An independent web presence starts with an online identity you own and control.
 The most reliable way to do this today is by having your own domain name.